 The DNV Recommended Practice for the assessment of corroded pipelines, DNV-RP-F101 was issued in 1999.
 RP-F101 describes two alternative approaches with different safety philosophy.
-The equations in RP-F101 were derived by a probabilistic calibration (Bjornoy et al., 2001), taking into account the uncertainties in defect measurements and burst capacity.
+The equations in RP-F101 were derived by a probabilistic calibration , taking into account the uncertainties in defect measurements and burst capacity.
 The equations account directly for the accuracy in sizing the corrosion defect.
+The RP -F101 recommends the assessment of corroded pipelines subject to internal pressure and internal pressure combined with longitudinal compressive stresses .
+Moreover, this new criterion provides an assessment procedure for single defect, interacting defects and complex shaped defects.
+The maximum allowed operation pressure in pipelines for a single defect is given as: